bluss/pyproject-local-kernel/README.md

 ! environment - when you are done, restart the kernel and try again!
 ```

-Remember that you can also use jupyterlab's embedded terminal to help setting
+Remember that you can also use Jupyterlab's embedded terminal to help setting
 up a project.

 ***If `pyproject.toml` is Missing***